PDLT-University-of-York/test-split-site/docs/ultra/discussions.md

 DET staff have the ability to reveal a post's author, for example to investigate inappropriate behaviour.
 If this is required, please [contact us](mailto:vle-support@york.ac.uk) to discuss.

-You can also use [Padlet](../other-tools/padlet.md) for anonymous discussions.

 ### Assign to groups

 You can split a discussion for different groups of students.
 For example, to: